Fragments of the Universe

 Nebulae, galaxies, star clusters and deep-sky objects — captured slowly through patient hours of long exposure under dark skies, pulling colour, dust and structure from the edge of space.

-Most images begin the same way: checking weather conditions, waiting for a workable night, and committing the hours needed to see what the data reveals.
+Most images begin the same way: checking conditions, waiting for a workable night, and committing the hours needed to see what the data reveals.
+Some nights are a win.
+Some nights you pack up early.
+Either way it is the same practice, and this site is a record of it, image by image.

 If you enjoy my astrophotography or the outreach work I do, you're welcome to support the time and effort behind it.